-We adopt a step-by-step process that leverages Input Field Context to guide test case generation, aiming to increase FSS coverage.
-By harnessing the capabilities of LLMs and employing a feedback-driven approach, we decipher the constraints tied to input fields, which aids in value generation.
+In this work, we introduce FORMNEXUS, a novel approach for web form test generation.
+The main focus of our method is to understand the context of each form element.
+Then, by harnessing the capabilities of LLMs and employing a feedback-driven approach, we decipher the constraints tied to input fields, which aids in value generation.
 These identified constraints then form the foundation upon which we craft test cases for the web form.